EmordiGoddowell/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a readme for shell permissions input and output
+This is a readme basically for shell permissions input and output